Crabbox docs

 Tests in internal/cli do not import internal/providers/all, because that would create an import cycle.
 Register test providers from a same-package test file when testing core dispatch.

-#Provider Spec
+#Provider spec

 ProviderSpec is command-facing metadata: